-The assessment was based on the future cash flows of each site using a discounted cash flow model (being the 'value in use').
-The higher of these amounts, being the recoverable amount, was then compared to the carrying value of fixed assets for that site.
-Disruptions arising from COVID-19 events have been treated as 'adjusting' events in the impairment assessments in accordance with UK-adopted International Accounting Standards.
+The assessment was based on the future cash flows of each restaurant using a discounted cash flow model (being the 'value in use').
+The higher of these amounts, being the recoverable amount, was then compared to the carrying value of fixed assets for that restaurant.